 Cover them with something a bit lighter or a second pair (depending on where you’re going and the temperatures) and you won’t be more comfortable in freezing water.

-Buy the Drake base layer pants on Amazon.
-Or, if you just refuse to conform..
-I’ve had really good luck with the Under Armour Base 3.0 leggings.
+I’ve also had really good luck with the Under Armour Base 3.0 leggings.
 I wore them on an Alaskan moose hunt and they performed well.

 Under Armour 3.0 Base Layer Top